 Please note we do NOT accept GCSE Short Courses

 - 112 UCAS points

 - A Levels - grades BBC

 - BTEC L3 Extended Diploma or OCR Cambridge L3 Technical Extended Diploma - grades DMM

 - CACHE Level 3 Extended Diploma at a B grade

-- Access to HE Diploma Full award (60 credits) of which a minimum of 45 must be at Level 3 with at least 24 of these Level 3 credits at Merit or Distinction.
+- Access to HE Diploma Full award (60 credits) of which a minimum of 45 must be at Level 3 (112 UCAS point equivalence)

 - Undergraduate or Postgraduate degrees